 - You need to focus a lot, so you can really disconnect from your work which is sometimes difficult

 - Just like the saying „Mens sana in corpore sano“ (a sound mind in a sound body) is kiting a training for the entire body which is making it perfect for the digital nomad lifestyle

 - Thanks to the location independent lifestyle you can work from the best kiting spots in the world and combine work and passion

 Generally speaking there is no off-season in Tarifa.
 Both of the winds, Levante and Poniente, blow more or less strong during the entire year.
 Although you will most likely find the best conditions between May and October.
 From on it can be quite rainy and temperature can drop significantly.
 Both things are not making kiting impossible, but it’s getting more difficult.

 Tarifa is the chosen location for different workations where passion and work shell be combined.
-Elmar Haker is for example organizing several workations during the year called Flaks where not only work and networking are important, but als the common love for kiting of the participants who are mostly online entrepreneurs.
+Elmar Haker is for example organizing several workations during the year called Flaks where not only work and networking are important, but also the common love for kiting of the participants who are mostly online entrepreneurs.

 Personally I prefer sitting close to sea being able to watch every now and then.
 Here in Tarifa this is almost impossible because of the strong winds.
 This is why I spent most of my time inside.
 Which is a pitty…That’s why I think that in the end I will not come back ago soon.
 But there are so many other cities that are more and more getting attention from other digital nomads.
 So I guess I will check them out before coming back to Tarifa.
-Have you ever been to Tarifa?
-Tell me about your opinion in the comments!

 Subscribe to my newsletter so I can keep you posted about my life of travels and as a digital nomad!
 You will never miss a new blog post, a new ebook or where my next adventure is going to bring us.
 Because it’s never going to be boring!